apache/incubator-streampark-website/docs/connector/3-clickhouse.md

 [ClickHouse](https://clickhouse.com/) is a columnar database management system (DBMS) for online analytics (OLAP).
 Currently, Flink does not officially provide a connector for writing to ClickHouse and reading from ClickHouse.
-Based on the access form supported by [ClickHouse - HTTP client](https://clickhouse.com/docs/zh/interfaces/http/) and [JDBC driver](https://clickhouse.com/docs/zh/interfaces/jdbc), StreamPark encapsulates ClickHouseSink for writing data to ClickHouse in real-time.
+Based on the access form supported by [ClickHouse - HTTP client](https://clickhouse.com/docs/zh/interfaces/http/) and [JDBC driver](https://clickhouse.com/docs/zh/interfaces/jdbc), Apache StreamPark encapsulates ClickHouseSink for writing data to ClickHouse in real-time.

 `ClickHouse` writes do not support transactions, using JDBC write data to it could provide (AT_LEAST_ONCE) semanteme.
 Using the HTTP client to write asynchronously, it will retry the asynchronous write multiple times.
 The failed data will be written to external components (Kafka, MySQL, HDFS, HBase),